 The oil price crisis in the late 1970’s was a crucial period of time for the Middle East and the oil producing countries of the Persian Gulf ; Saudi Arabia, Kuwait, Iran amongst others and during these potentially turbulent times Attei endeavoured to be a conduit utilising his contacts and reputation, making a high profile contribution towards a peaceful resolution.

 Attaei’s work and diplomacy over this period and expertise in the area led to Assadollah Alam, the distinguished minister of the Imperial Court of Iran and Dr. Bahery, the deputy minister, recommending him to become an important figure in communications between Iran and the Arab States of the Persian Gulf.
 This involved him arranging details of royal visits and exchanging of gifts between the royal families and court of Iran and other confidential and personal matters.
-Amir Abbas Hoveyda, the prime minister and Ardeshir Zahedi, the foreign minister, both ordered that Attaei be recognised and honoured as a trusted confidant and unofficial ambassador for the court of Iran, in Bahrain.
+Amir Abbas Hoveyda, the prime minister and Ardeshir Zahedi, the foreign minister, both ordered that Attaei be recognised and honoured as a trusted confidant and private ambassador to the court of Iran in Bahrain.

-Kamran Attaei now is settled and lives in London.
+Attaei now is settled and lives in London.